 If a Department/Unit wishes to sponsor a foreign national employee for permanent residence (“green card”), that employee must be in a permanent (or indefinite) and full-time position and must possess the qualifications required by the US Citizenship and Immigration Services (USCIS) and/or Department of Labor (DOL) regulations.
 Permanent, in reference to a research or teaching position, means:

 - Tenure-track, or

 - Position of indefinite or unlimited duration, in which the employee will ordinarily have an expectation of continued employment unless there is good cause for termination.

-Note: Postdoc positions, and positions with a definite end-date (no expectation of unlimited or indefinite employment, and or time-limited positions) are not considered “permanent” according to USCIS and DOL regulations.
+Note: Postdoc positions sponsored by an employer, and positions with a definite end-date (no expectation of unlimited or indefinite employment, and or time-limited positions) are not considered “permanent” according to USCIS and DOL regulations.
 Temporarily funded positions must be discussed with the International Employment Manager to determine whether they meet government regulations for permanent residency.

 Because both the USCIS and DOL impose strict legal requirements for permanent resident petitions, it is essential that departments contact International Employment (IE) before promising sponsorship, so that IE can review the position information and the credentials of the foreign national employee to determine potential eligibility, per USCIS and DOL regulations.

 Initiation of Permanent Residence Process

 The Department must initiate the request for permanent residence by completing the Initiation of Permanent Residence Form.
 The form must be signed by: